10 unmissable things to do at Winter Wonderland London 2018

 9. Watch a circus show

-You’ve got two circuses to choose from at Winter Wonderland 2017.
 Zippos Christmas Circus is a traditional mix of clowns, jugglers and aerialists.
 At 45 minutes, it’s perfect for families.
-Cirque Berserk is more of a Cirque du Soleil-type affair, with daredevil acts including the Globe of Terror, and a later show time.
-Both are set in a heated tent, so either way you’re going to be toasty.
+The show is more of a Cirque du Soleil-type affair, with daredevil acts and you can snuggle up from the cold in the heated tent enjoying candy floss, popcorn and even a marshmallow-topped hot chocolate.

 Hurry – book your megabus tickets to London before it’s too late.